draftlab-org/scaffold/README.md

 ### Content Collections

 Content lives in `src/content/` with schemas defined in `config.ts`.
+The scaffold includes five core collections:

+**Site Configuration** (`src/content/site/config.json`) - Global site settings including title, description, default SEO images, social media links, and favicon.
+This serves as the single source of truth for site-wide metadata and is fully editable through Pages CMS.

-The Pages collection uses YAML files where each file becomes a route.
+**Pages** (`src/content/pages/`) - YAML files where each file becomes a route.
 Pages contain a sections array that you can populate with any combination of Hero, RichText, Card, People, or Partners sections.

+**Navigation** (`src/content/navigation/`) - JSON files defining menu structures.
+Includes main navigation and footer menus.
+Add new menus by creating additional JSON files.

-The People collection stores team member information as individual JSON files.
+**People** (`src/content/people/`) - Team member information as individual JSON files with headshots, titles, and department tags.

+**Articles** (`src/content/articles/`) - Markdown blog posts with frontmatter including permalink, authors, tags, publish status, and hero images.

 Images use absolute paths from the project root (`/src/assets/...`) for consistency.
 The image() helper in content collections automatically resolves and optimizes these at build time.